-The following table presents the pro forma combined results of operations for the business combinations for the years ended December 31, 2022 and December 31, 2021 as though the acquisitions had been completed as of January 1, 2021.
+The following table presents the pro forma consolidated results of operations of BigBear.ai for the year ended December 31, 2022 as though the acquisition of ProModel Corporation had been completed as of January 1, 2021.

-Pro forma for Pro forma for the year ended

-December 31, 2022 December 31, 2021
+nded December 31, 2022

-Net revenue \$ 156,256 \$ 151,380
+Net revenue \$ 156,256

-Net loss (122,751) (124,762)
+Net loss (122,751)

-Transaction expenses 1,585

-The amounts included in the pro forma information are based on the historical results and do not necessarily represent what would have occurred if all the business combinations had taken place as of January 1, 2021, nor do they represent the results that may occur in the future.
+The amounts included in the pro forma information are based on the historical results and do not necessarily represent what would have occurred if the business combination had taken place as of January 1, 2021, nor do they represent the results that may occur in the future.
 Accordingly, the pro forma financial information should not be relied upon as being indicative of the results that would have been realized had the acquisition occurred as of the date indicated or that may be achieved in the future.